Zaid-Ajaj/the-elmish-book/chapters/elm/using-css.md

         ]
     ]
 ```
-The function `className` can take input of type `(bool * string) list` where the `string` the class name and `bool` is the condition that determines whether the class is applied to element.
+The function `className` can take input of type `(bool * string) list` where the `string` is the class name and `bool` is the condition that determines whether the class is applied to element.
 To use a constant class with `classList`, simply use `true` as the condition:
 ```fsharp
 let shinyAlways =
   prop.className [